spotDL/spotdlRedesign/docs/docs/git.md

    ![reconstruct your git history](../images/exports/docs/git/reconstruct-your-git-history.jpg)

-6. Switch out the original brach and the reconstructed branch in your PR
+6. Switch out the original branch and the reconstructed branch in your PR